3 trends driving fragmentation in the SMB payroll market

 • Number of employees: As an organization grows, it encounters a broader and more complex range of compliance requirements and payroll schedules.

-Trend 2: World events are reshaping SMB purchasing decisions.
+Trend 2: World events are reshaping purchasing decisions

-External circumstances—above all, the lingering effects of the pandemic—also impact how SMBs think about payroll and the support they need from their payroll providers.
+External circumstances also impact how employers think about payroll and the support they need from their payroll providers.

 Some of the most pressing considerations include:

-Trend 3: White-labeled and embedded solutions are powering new, tech-forward platforms.
+Trend 3: White-labeled and embedded solutions are powering new, tech-forward platforms, and PEOs have grown in popularity

 White-labeled and embedded solutions allow other companies to build payroll capabilities into their existing systems—essentially enabling any platform to become a payroll provider.

-As this technology advances, it’s becoming easier for new companies to add payroll to their list of services and capabilities—and harder for a single provider to win a market majority.
+As technology advances, it’s becoming easier for new companies to add payroll to their list of services and capabilities; and as international employment becomes more common, international PEOs and EORs are emerging and quickly gaining traction.
+Both trends are making it harder for any one provider to win a market majority.

 The problem with payroll fragmentation